Get a healthy dose of omega-3’s with this easy and elegant dish you can have on the dinner table in under 30 minutes. JUMP TO RECIPE

 I find salmon almost as versatile to cook as chicken so I make it quite often.
 My usual preparation is roasting it simply, with olive oil, salt and pepper, and a sprinkling of Herbs de Provence, or, if I’m in the mood for something with more robust flavor, I’ll spread some homemade pesto on top before roasting.
 Lately I’ve gotten a little bored with these dishes and decided it was time for something new.
 Pistachio crusted recipes are popular right now so I decided to come up with one of these toppings for salmon.
 After doing a little research I learned that apricots pair well with pistachios, so I mixed up a traditional pistachio topping and threw in some apricot jam to create this easy and elegant salmon dish.
 Apricot Pistachio Crusted Salmon has incredible savory flavor with just a hint of sweet and tart from the apricots and lemon.
 If you’re a fan of salmon, you’ll definitely want to add this recipe to your lunch/dinner rotation.

 Here are a few tips for making Apricot Crusted Pistachio Salmon.
 Tip #1: Have your fishmonger cut the salmon into individual fillets instead of doing it yourself at home.
 With a commercial food scale and the right type of knife, it’s much easier for them to cut the fillets all the same size, which is important so that the fish cooks evenly.
 Tip #2: This dish requires only 15-20 minutes in the oven.
 For an even quicker preparation, make the topping ahead of time and store it in the refrigerator if you plan to use it within 2 days, or in the freezer for longer term storage.
 Then, all you need to do is spread the topping on the salmon and bake.
 (If stored in the freezer, the topping defrosts quickly.)
 Tip #3: Be careful when purchasing apricot jam as many varieties contain high fructose corn syrup, an unhealthy industrial food product that’s used to sweeten many mass-produced grocery items.
-Inspect the labels carefully and purchase jam that’s sweetened with plain old sugar, like this one.
+Inspect the labels carefully and purchase jam that’s sweetened with plain old sugar.
 Tip#4: Pistachios are among the most expensive nuts.
 Buy them in bulk to save money.

 For other delicious, nutritious salmon recipes check out: Chickpea Pasta with Salmon in Light Lemon Cream Sauce, Black Rice Salmon Salad with Lemon Dijon Vinaigrette, and Farro Salmon Salad.